BruteClaw/Button_Box/README.md

 The other 4 have their own imputs and can be used for more important actions that might need faster response times Acts as a keyboard in the operating system.

-This sketch is for the Leonardo or Pro Mini boards.
+This sketch is for the Leonardo or Pro Micro boards.

-On the Pro Mini boards:
+On the Pro Micro boards:
 Matrix Rows will be on Pins 5, 4, 3 & 2.
 Matrix Columns will be on Pins 9, 8, 7 & 6
 Both on the Power LED side of the board.